opencdms-dev/legacy-opencdms-api/README.md

 ### Running The Tests

-Each master release should pass all the tests.
-To check if the tests are as expected or to add new feature or to fix some issue, you can run the tests on your own.
+Each master release should pass all the  To check if the tests are as expected or to add new feature or to fix some issue, you can run the tests on your own.

 Follow these steps: